barn-lang/barn/README.md

 ## Get started with Barn
 Welcome to the exciting world of Barn programming!
 For a seamless introduction to the language, we highly recommend exploring our documentation, which is available online.
 Dive into the details and unleash your creativity by visiting [our documentation page](https://barn-lang.github.io/barn-docs/documentation.html).

 If you don't have time to read our documentation check out everything underneath.
-To get started with Barn have to install our compiler, to do it correctly put these commands into your (Linux/MacOS) terminal (Windows is not supported right now):
+To get started with Barn you have to install our compiler, to do it correctly put these commands into your (Linux/MacOS) terminal (Windows is not supported right now):

 `terminal`
 ```